carlislefox/Mirage-Source-GDX-v3.0.3/README.md

 The project is broken up into several modules, each can be compiled separately, and there are interdependencies.

 ### Client
-Houses all platform independent client code.
+Houses all of the client side code.

 ### Server
 Houses all of the server side code.

 ### Shared
 Code used by both the client and server.

-### Desktop
-Platform specific launcher for desktop systems

-### Android
-Platform specific launcher for android systems